RichardKruemmel/chat-your-gesetzentwurf/README.md

 - documents: Stores the PDF document data.
 - embeddings: Stores the text embeddings associated with each document.

+### License

+This project is under the GNU General Public License.
+See LICENSE for more details.

+The frontend template is based on the Horizon ChatGPT AI Template, which is open-source under the MIT license.
+Credits to [Horizon UI](https://horizon-ui.com/pro) for their work.

 ### Future Development